breedx2/prepply/README.md

 # todo:

+* let config specify in/out dirs and avoid in commandline via npm
 * video players in blog on mobile stretch beyond screen
 * fix media player in album pages
 * need a good 404 page!
 * convert html resume to markdown
 * page content min-height (like in "misc" page, it's too stubby/short)
 * background image too big?  different sizes for viewport size?
-* RDF in album pages.
 * add github link on computers (and maybe nav?)
 * changing content of a single blog screws paging, just redo them all(?)
 * dev server _should_ generate blogs and everything on the first go...just no on successive.